Tinkerforge/doc/source/Software/API_Bindings.rst

 Delphi
 ^^^^^^

+**Requirements**: Delphi 2007 or newer, or Lazarus (Free Pascal Compiler 2.4 or newer), other Delphi or Object Pascal compilers might work as well

 The Delphi bindings consist of the bindings for all Tinkerforge Bricks and Bricklets (in bindings/) and all available Delphi examples (in examples/).